 Beginning exactly on the hour a much longer dash is sent.
 In all cases the exact second is denoted by the beginning of the dash, the end being without significance.
 It will be noted that the number of seconds sounded immediately following the single second omission and preceding the long omission at the end of each minute indicates the number of minutes of the signal yet to be sent.
 For instance, the signal for 56 minutes and 52 seconds is omitted and then 3 seconds are sounded, indicating that 3 minutes of the signal remain to be transmitted.

-These time signals, if received directly and automatically are seldom in error by as much as 0.10 second.
-The average error is generally less than 0.02 second.
-The stations now used for the transmission of the official time signals are: NSS, Annapolis, Md.; NPG, Mare Island, Calif.; NPM, Pearl Harbor, Hawaii; NBA, Balboa, Canal Zone.
+These time signals, if received directly and automatically are seldom in error by as much as 0.20 second.
+The average error is generally less than 0.03 second.